moezx/Moezx-WP-theme/README.md

 [WP Statistics](https://wordpress.org/plugins/wp-statistics/)

+## How to use?

+Download as zip file or git the whole project to your computer, rename the project floder as `Moezx`, then upload it to `yourpath/wp-content/themes`.
+Now you can active it.

-Directly upload working themes, so some of my info should be modified.
-But please keep the link to this page.
+I just directly uploaded my working themes, so some of my info should be modified.
+But **please keep the link to this page**.